 (Update: Not sure why I didn't just make two separate posts of this.
 The first part is about the Occlumency sorting algorithm, and the second part is about how to adjust for information cascades.
-They don't really relate to each other.
-Also, looks like they added something similar to this (yay!), so the first part is a little outdated.)
+They don't really relate to each other.)

 32/50 of the highest karma posts on the forum are less than a year old.
 The top 3 posts are within a month old.
 Forum activity seems to have grown a lot lately, and there could be reasons to expect it to climb even higher.

 Make no mistake, this could be really good news!
 Maybe more people have become interested in figuring out how to do good.
 I'm going to add it to my bag of reasons to be optimistic about the future.
 But it does mean we should reflect on what it could mean for us and how we should adapt to it.

 1) It means that posts from this year are much more likely to have more karma compared to older posts of similar quality.

 2) It also means that older posts are more valuable to promote on the forum since we have more fresh eyes here who haven't already read them.